satran/satran.github.io/_posts/2013-06-22-understanding_and_using_c_pointers.md

 ---
 layout: post
-title: Book Review: Understanding and Using C Pointers
+title: Book Review - Understanding and Using C Pointers
 summary: A review of the book by O'Reilly on pointers in C.
 ---